DIY Christmas Card Holder

 This DIY Christmas card holder is a fun and easy project.
 All you need is some scrap wood and a couple of common woodworking tools.

-The free step-by-step plan includes all of the measurements, easy-to-follow instructions, detailed diagrams, and three templates to lay out the curved details.
+The step-by-step plan includes all of the measurements, easy-to-follow instructions, detailed diagrams, and three templates to ensure picture-perfect results.

 You’ll want to make two of these, one for yourself and one to give as a gift.